Larry Amero: Hells Angels

 A report by Transport Canada in April 2017 stated that Port of Vancouver is corrupt as the reported concluded: "To facilitate their smuggling activities, OCGs [organized crime groups] are involved in the corruption of port workers, and have embedded members and associates within port facilities by way of legitimate employment...
 That it is certain that organized crime groups and transnational criminal organizations will continue to exploit vulnerabilities at B.C.’s marine ports to facilitate smuggling both into and out of Canada (emphasis in the original)".
 Peter Edwards, the crime correspondent of The Toronto Star newspaper, singled out Amero as one of the more notable Hells Angels working at the Port of Vancouver.

-Although Amero was a card-carrying member of local 502 of the International Longshore & Warehouse workers union, he was more seen abroad his speedboat Steroids & Silicone than working the docks.
+Although Amero was a card-carrying member of local 502 of the International Longshore & Warehouse workers union, he was more seen aboard his speedboat Steroids & Silicone than working the docks.
 Amero seemed to regard his employment as a longshoreman as a part-time job.
 Canadian journalist Peter Edwards and the Mexican journalist Luis Nájera wrote that Amero "...had the puffed-up muscles of a bodybuilder and carried himself with the casual chic of a Hollywood producer".
 Amero enjoyed seeking attention by wearing expensive clothing, watches and jewelry.
 There was a feeling within the White Rock chapter that Amero was too flashy and flamboyant as he attracted too much attention with his ostentatious displays of wealth.
 Amero owns a house worth $1.13 million Canadian dollars in Surrey and leased three automobiles with his girlfriend, Sarah Trebbe.

 Amero's interests were not limited to the Lower Mainland as he frequently travelled across Canada.
 Amero was the leader of the younger faction of the Hells Angels who were more open to working with other groups.
 On March 3, 2009, Amero's girlfriend, Sarah Trebble, was charged with being in an automobile where she knew there was a weapon concerning a shooting incident in a strip club parking lot on February 15, 2009.
 The others in the vehicle were Barzan Tilli-Choli, Aram Ali, and Nicola Cotrell who were charged with the attempted murder of Tyler Willock of the Red Scorpions.
 Trebbe who works as a realtor in the Lower Mainland was acquitted of the firearms charges on January 27, 2011.

 Brad Stephen, a retired officer with the Vancouver police department and an outlaw biker specialist, stated in 2017: "Amero is a formidable member within the Hells Angels and within the underworld in general.
 He has managed to create alliances with different crime groups and been extremely successful and has made a lot of money in the drug trafficking business."